homeLibraryBlog

 Which employees qualify for a retention bonus?

 In theory, any employee is eligible for a retention package.
-In practice, it’s only an appropriate strategy to reward and retain groups of employees who bring significant value to your organization or whose absence would incur a great cost.
+In practice, it’s most commonly used to reward and retain groups of employees who bring significant value to your organization or whose absence would incur a great cost.

 The workers who are best suited for retention bonuses usually fulfill one or more of the below criteria: